glenlong/wedding/src/content/posts/outline-to-speech.md

 **Here's an example of how to link to adjacent ideas from your outline:**

-Imagine you're writing the father of the bride speech, and you want to link between two unrelated stories from your daughter's childhood.
+Imagine you're writing the Father of the Bride speech, and you want to link between two unrelated stories from your daughter's childhood.

 Let's say the first story is about the time she went to a birthday party dressed as a fairy and liked the costume so much she refused to take it off for a week.